 - Breathable mesh keeps cats cool

-- Escape-resistant design for added safety
+- Escape-resistant design for safety

 - Simple to adjust and fasten